MILo: Mesh-In-the-Loop Gaussian Splatting for Detailed and Efficient Surface Reconstruction: Experiments

 \paragraph{Metrics.} For quantitative evaluation of surface reconstruction quality, we follow standard practice~\cite{Yu2024GOF,zhang2024rade} and report F1-score for T\&T and Chamfer Distance for DTU.
 For novel view synthesis on Mip-NeRF 360 and DeepBlending, we report PSNR, SSIM, and LPIPS metrics.

 No dataset provides ground truth geometry for background objects.
-To mitigate this issue we propose to measure the visual consistency between the extracted mesh and reference views, which contain background information.
-We thus propose a novel experimental setup, which we coin \textbf{\backgroundRGBmetric} (see Section. \ref{sec:mesh_background_evaluation}).
+To mitigate this issue we use \backgroundRGBmetric\; (see Section. \ref{sec:mesh_background_evaluation}) to measure the visual consistency between the extracted mesh and reference views, which contain background information.
 This evaluation measures the ability of reconstructed meshes to accurately represent full scenes, including background objects, while requiring only a set of ground truth images.